Brazil defender Dante remembers 'painful' 7-1 World Cup defeat

 Three years on, the memories of that record 7-1 World Cup semifinal crushing by Germany are still vivid for Brazil center-back Dante.

-Arguably those 90 minutes in Belo Horizonte haunt the 33-year-old even more than his other teammates that day as it was the only match he played at that World Cup.
+Those 90 minutes in Belo Horizonte arguably haunt the 33-year-old even more than any other teammate.
+It was the only match he played at that World Cup.

-"That defeat was very, very painful," Dante -- who had replaced suspended captain Thiago Silva that day -- recalls.
+"That defeat was very, very painful," Dante -- who replaced suspended captain Thiago Silva that day -- recalls.

 "Yes, it's been hard to get over it.